samwhindleton/wdiroutcomes/roadmap/week09/readme.md

-# Catch your Breath and Regroup
+# Catch your Breath, Regroup, & Meet with Your Coach

 ## Learning Objectives:

-* Get caught up on outcomes work!
+* Get caught up on outcomes work and meet 1:1 with your local coach.

 ## Framing: